 When others around me are settling in, building roots and staying comfortable in their lives, we are selling everything, packing up, moving around and carrying our roots with us.

 Neither way is better than the other.
 Both are places God has called us to.

-We happen to be in the “called to be unsettled” group for now.
+We happen to be in the “called to be unsettled” group.
 That’s where He has us.

 And in that, comes many feelings… loneliness, sadness, frustration and loss.

 I happened to be reading in Genesis 13 where Lot and Abraham split up.
-Here Lot chooses the lush valley, the beautiful land to settle in and Abraham is called to continue his journey through Canaan.
+In this story, Lot chooses the lush valley, the beautiful land to settle in and Abraham is called to continue his journey through Canaan.

 In a moment much like the one I was having, God met Abraham.

-God said, “Look around from where you are, to the north and south, to the east and west…” He goes on to list His promises to Abraham and remind Him that He has a plan for Abraham’s family.
+God said, “Look around from where you are, to the north and south, to the east and west…” God goes on to list His promises to Abraham and remind him that He has a plan for Abraham’s family.